 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Keokee has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Keokee has few renters and college students.
 But the biggest reason it is quieter in Keokee than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Keokee may be for you.

-The per capita income in Keokee in 2022 was $27,528, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $110,112 for a family of four.
+The per capita income in Keokee in 2022 was $24,261, which is low income relative to Virginia and the nation.
+This equates to an annual income of $97,044 for a family of four.
+However, Keokee contains both very wealthy and poor people as well.

 The people who call Keokee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keokee residents report their race to be White.
 Important ancestries of people in Keokee include Irish, Welsh, English, European, and Yugoslavian.